brunoparga/lox/chapter9.md

 # Chapter 9 test report

-1 error lives in chapter 8
-18 live in this chapter
+9 errors live in this chapter
-17 live in chapter 10
+9 live in chapter 10

-## Error 2/34
+## Error 1/18

 ### File